 At St Richard Reynolds we recognise that not all students who are eligible for free school meals are disadvantaged, and not all students who are disadvantaged or vulnerable are eligible or registered for free school meals.
 Therefore we allocate the Pupil Premium Grant to support any student or groups of students who are vulnerable, or identified as a priority by the school’s monitoring systems.

-Click the links below to see relevent Pupil Premium Report and Action Plan
+Click the links below to see relevent Pupil Premium Statement and Action Plan